 Between the first and third week of March, close to 100 percent of kindergarten, primary, and secondary schools were shut down.
 These closures have had a substantial negative effect both on the U.S. economy and on children themselves.
-Academic literature finds that children are likely to experience a persistent 2.3-3.7 percent decline in future earnings as a result of lower human capital accumulation from the shortened school year.
-The loss of human capital accumulation will also have deleterious effects on long-term growth for the country.
+Academic literature finds that children are likely to experience a persistent 2.3-3.7 percent decline in future earnings as a result of lower human capital accumulation from the shortened school year.31 The loss of human capital accumulation will also have deleterious effects on long-term growth for the country.

-Meanwhile, the absence of parents from workplaces due to childcare duties induced by school closures results in lost economic output.
-Those parents are likely to experience a persistent 1 percent drop in lifetime earnings because of lost job experience, as well.
-We estimate that 18 percent of the workforce may fall into this category.
+Meanwhile, the absence of parents from workplaces due to childcare duties induced by school closures and distance learning results in lost economic output.
+Those parents are likely to experience a persistent 1 percent drop in lifetime earnings because of lost job experience, as well.32 We estimate that 18 percent of the workforce may fall into this category.
 Overall, data indicate that only about 30 percent of workers are likely to be able to telecommute.

-Assuming that school closures reduce work experience for even just four months, affected workers-as a lower bound, 70 percent of the one-quarter of the workforce with young children at home-will lose 1 percent of lifetime earnings.
+Assuming that school closures and distance learning reduce work experience for even just four months, affected workers-as a lower bound, 70 percent of the one-quarter of the workforce with young children at home-are estimated to lose 1 percent of lifetime earnings.
 Furthermore, mothers-and single mothers especially-are less able to telecommute.
 Whereas 45 percent of married men with children can telecommute, the number falls to 42 percent for married women and dramatically to 21 percent for single women.
 The effects are likely to be particularly severe for early-career single mothers, who will experience not just lower earnings but also less secure job prospects.
-Moreover, keeping schools closed disproportionately harms lower-income families, who are less able to obtain additional help with childcare, and are less able to obtain additional tutoring or instruction to supplement distance learning.
+Moreover, keeping schools closed and implementing distance learning disproportionately harms lower-income families, who are less able to obtain additional help with child care, and are less able to obtain additional tutoring or instruction to supplement distance learning.
 These families are the most vulnerable to shocks, since they are the least likely to be able to work from home, and least likely to have accumulated savings.
-School closure is a highly regressive policy.